Disclosure

 Other Support Disclosure

-Many federal funding agencies, including common funders for UCCS like NIH and NSF, have issued new disclosure requirements.
-These include the disclosure of support (both financial and not financial) from foreign entities and institutions.
+Many federal funding agencies, including common funders for UCCS like NIH and NSF, have issued disclosure and training requirements.
+These include the disclosure of support (both financial and non-financial) from foreign entities and institutions.
 This page is intended to provide guidance in navigating these disclosure requirements.

 If you have additional or specific questions, please contact your program officer or dedicated sponsor contract.